DEADLINE IS NOVEMBER 4TH AT 11:59PM

-The A.I.R.
-Fellowship Program is supported in part by the New York Department of Cultural Affairs, the Bernheim Foundation, the Milton & Sally Avery Arts Foundation, PGS Millwork, the Scalapino O-Books Fund, and from individual donations to the Emma Bee Bernstein Fund.
-To support the A.I.R.
-Fellowship Program click here!
+Today, the A.I.R.
+Fellowship Program is supported in part by the New York Department of Cultural Affairs.
+Private foundations include: Milton and Sally Avery Arts Foundation, Bernheim Foundation, PGS Millwork, Scalapino O-Books Fund, and from individual donations to the Emma Bee Bernstein Fund.
+Please contact: email@example.com to support the Fellowship Program and for further information on A.I.R.
+Gallery.

 In order to be eligible for the A.I.R.
 Fellowship Program you must be;